Cadify/Cadify-User-Manual/docs/cadify/product/drawings.md

 - Extension line gaps (before/after)
 - Font family, size, underline

 Checked dimensions are shown in the drawing and stored in **Cadify MASTER (Excel)** in the correct API map.
-Selecting a model dimension opens a sub‑dialog to place it in the most appropriate view; the original view is highlighted in green and can be overridden.
+Selecting a model dimension opens a sub-dialog to place it in the most appropriate view; the original view is highlighted in green and can be overridden.

 #### Workflow
 - Select target model, expand relevant sketches/features.